(Amy Crehore -middle- with collectors John Radzik and Audrey Wells at art opening in Santa Monica, CA in 2006)

 She is influenced by painters such as Felix Vallotton, Felice Casorati, Giotto, Picasso,

 Goya, Bosch, Edouard Vuillard, Antonio Donghi, and Balthus.

 Top magazines like The Atlantic Monthly, Business Week, ESPN Magazine, Esquire,

 Forbes, GQ, The Los Angeles Times, MS., The New York Times, Outside, Playboy,

-In the spring of 2005, TEN of Crehore's "Little Pierrot" series paintings were
+In 2005, ten of Crehore's experimental "Little Pierrot" series paintings were

 selected by the prestigious "American Illustration" jury (NYC).
 In the fall of that year,